pureconfig/pureconfig/README.md

 ## Why
-Loading configurations has alway been a tedious and error-prone procedure.
+Loading configurations has always been a tedious and error-prone procedure.
 A common way to do it consists in writing code to deserialize each fields of the configuration.
 The more fields there are, the more code must be written (and tested and maintained...) and this must be replicated for each project.